 Vessels for Serving Soup:

-Bread Bowl – this is one of my favorite ways to serve soup.
+Sourdough Bread Bowls – this is one of my favorite ways to serve soup.
 Simply cut off the top of your round rustic bread and hallow them out.

 Mugs – for a casual get-together, serve your soup in cozy mugs.